ArcadeCookie/iRB-Engine/README.md

 - Get Visual Studio Community from https://visualstudio.microsoft.com/vs/community/.
 When installing it, select "Desktop development with C++".
 - Get CMake from https://cmake.org/

+To build the external libraries that are used at the moment:

+- Make a folder called build right next to the source folder in `GameEngine\libs\glfw`
+- Using your preferred command prompt ("x64 Native Tools Command Prompt for VS" recommended) inside the build folder.
+Run `cmake ..\source`.
+- Do the same with in the folder `GameEngine\libs\glad\opengl3.3`

 Now to build this project:

 - Make a folder called build right next to the source folder.
-- Using your preferred command prompt ("x64 Native Tools Command Prompt for VS" recommended) inside the build folder.
+- Using your command prompt inside the build folder.
 Run `cmake ..\source`.
 - Open the solution file (iRB_Engine.sln) in the build folder, click on the upper menu `Build > Build Solution`.
 - Run iRB_Engine.exe in the new folder generated from the build process, with the same name of the build mode used (ex.
 Debug, Release)